 The next step in developing your website is to create a sitemap.
 This will help you determine the hierarchy of your pages and how they’ll link together.
 A wireframe is also a helpful tool at this stage, as it will give you a visual representation of your site’s layout.
 Time management is crucial to the whole process.

-Pay special attention to the landing pages – this is often what makes or breaks a website’s success.
 Make sure your landing pages are clear and concise, and that they contain all the key information that you want to convey to your visitors.
 If you don’t want a full website, most modern email marketing platforms have a landing page builder.
 Check out this iContact review to see how you can create landing pages without any coding.

+Once you’ve created a sitemap and wireframes for your website, it’s time to design your website.
 With careful planning and execution, you can develop a high-quality website that meets all your business goals.

 Design your website